-Applicants must be APS members in good standing and currently enrolled as a graduate student or have completed their graduate program within 12 months of the 2019 APS Annual Meeting.
-All APS student members with thesis research projects related to this year's theme are encouraged to submit applications.
+Applicants must be an APS Graduate Student Member who are currently enrolled as a graduate student or have completed their graduate program within 12 months of the current APS annual meeting date.
+All APS Graduate Student members with thesis research projects related to the designated theme are encouraged to submit applications.

 Applications must contain a written description of the research project, stating the goals, methodology, results, and significance of the applicant's thesis research.
 Applications should not exceed five single-spaced pages (excluding tables and figures).